Lucía Muñoz (gymnast)

 Lucía Muñoz (born 11 July 2008) is a Spanish rhythmic gymnast.
-She is the 2025 World group all-around bronze medalist and the 2025 European group all-around champion.
+She is the 2026 World Group all-around champion, the 2025 World group all-around bronze medalist and a two-time (2025, 2026) European Group all-around champion.

 Career

 Junior

 In 2022, Muñoz was incorporated into the national junior group.
 In May 2023 Corral, Daniela Picó, Alexandra Marcos, Alba Vidal, Celia Rodríguez and Andrea Corral, competed at the Junior European Championships in Baku, Azerbaijan, taking 8th place in group all-around and 5th with 5 balls.
 In June they won bronze with 5 ropes at the Pharaoh Cup.
 A month later, they took part in the Junior World Championships in Cluj-Napoca, Romania, placing 11th in the group all-Around, 18th with 5 balls, 7th with 5 ropes and 18th in teams.